- Accommodation included

 (Driving day 9: 377 km/234 miles)

-We start the day with an amazing ride up the mountain to Arthur’s Pass National park, where we stop to enjoy the spectacular view & scenery in Arthur’s Pass Village.
-Thereafter, we set course to cozy Fox Glacier, hidden in the wooded foothills of the Southern Alps.
+You start the day with an amazing ride up the mountain to Arthur’s Pass National park, where you stop to enjoy the spectacular view & scenery in Arthur’s Pass Village.
+Thereafter, you set course to cozy Fox Glacier, hidden in the wooded foothills of the Southern Alps.
 Cozy Fox Glacier city offers glacier walks, hikes and aerial tours.
 Today’s ride on Route 6 along the west coast of the south island is by many ranked as the most beautiful on the islands.

-We make many short stops to be able to absorb everything.
-We make a glacier tour when we arrive at Fox Glacier.
+we recommend making many stops to be able to absorb everything.
+You can make a glacier tour when you arrive at Fox Glacier.
 Located near Fox Glacier is beautiful Lake Matheson, one of the most photographed lakes in New Zealand.
 On a clear day, the lake reflects Mount Cook.

 Attractions: Route 6, Arthur’s Pass National park, Arthurs Pass Village, Fox Glacier